urbanairship/java-library/README.md

 Urban Airship Java Client Library
 =================================

-This is the official supported java library for the Urban Airship API.
+This is the official supported Java library for the Urban Airship API.

 Using the library is straightforward.
 Create a client, setup a request payload, handle the results.